 Paris is a city full of the emblems of love.
 Of course, the notion of romantic love is a relatively recent social concept, springing up first in historical references only in the late 17th c.
 It is even thought that the origin of the English word “romance” springs from a French vernacular dialect.

 The Eiffel Tower of course beckons seductively to all who visit Paris.
 So to give your visit that extra shot of romantic, start at the Peace Wall (Le Mur Pour la Paix) which stands at the southern end of Champ de Mars and affords a wonderful view onto the Eiffel Tower in the near distance.
 This wall is dedicated to peace in dozens of languages.
 Peace and love make for an auspicious beginning to a grand romance.
 And for those looking to pay tribute to Love itself, there is Le Mur des Je T'Aime a whole, wall dedicated to declarations of love.

 A romantic night out is another way to celebrate love.
-In Paris there are countless ways in which to paint the town red, but one of the most elegant ones is certainly to spend an evening at the Palais Garnier, the Opera de Paris.
-If you are lucky enough to have one of the small side boxes on the 2nd and 3rd levels, you will feel the cosy intimacy that the aristocrats of history-past alluded to in the great literature of the era.
+In Paris there are countless ways in which to paint the town a Valentine red, but one of the most elegant ones is certainly to spend an evening at Le Grand Rex, Europe's biggest movie theater found here, in Paris.
+Located in the Grands Boulevards area, this gorgeous, historic movie theater is surrounded by trendy bars and eateries for before or after.
 For an extra special dining experience stop in at Les Ambassadeurs in the newly refurbished Hotel de Crillon, a classified historical monument.
-Or book a table for two at Restaurant Mathieu Pacaud -Histoires or at Le Clarence, which is Prince Robert of Luxembourg's new Paris chateau and restaurant.
+Or book a table for two at Le Clarence, which is Prince Robert of Luxembourg's new Paris château and restaurant.
 Both are equally, but differently, beguiling and splendid in the ways in which they offer an intimate celebration of romance.